-I’m just back from a blissful stay at Tiny Homes Holidays on the Isle of Wight (listed in the FBWL directory here) and couldn’t wait to share it with you.
+I’m just back from a blissful stay at Tiny Homes Isle of Wight (listed in the FBWL directory here) and couldn’t wait to share it with you.
 Tiny Homes is a new venture by Helen and Fraser Cunningham (who also run highly successful Vintage Vacations airstream camping on the island).
 Newly built architect-designed eco homes sit within an expansive wild flower meadow, just a stone’s throw from ancient Parkhurst Forest.

 The dream behind the venture is to create an all year round sustainable boutique retreat.
 To offer guests the quirkiness and ethics of glamping but with the added comfort and benefits of staying in a well built cabin-style house.
 There’s a bit of a Tiny Homes revolution going on right now – it’s all about bringing a practical solution for radically down sizing living space to escape the ‘work, eat, sleep, repeat’ routine.
 Downsizing your space to upsize your free time.
 Living slowly and simply whilst treading lightly on the planet and taking care of the environment.
 I love that idea.
 Even if just for an inspiring break from the everyday.